RodneyFinkel/text_analysis_pydantic/README.md

 GROQ_API_KEY is needed inside a .env file
+Clone the repository

-# Create a virtual environment to keep dependencies isolated
+# Create a virtual environment
 python -m venv venv

 # Activate the virtual environment